rackerlabs/docs-aws/docs/logbook/index.rst

 Logbook
 =======

-AWS and Rackspace generate detailed Control Panel logs for all activities taking place in your Fanatical Support for AWS accounts, aggregating data from the following sources:
+AWS and Rackspace generate detailed control plane logs for all activities taking place in your Fanatical Support for AWS accounts, aggregating data from the following sources: